 - 1. That person compels the victim to submit by force or by threat of imminent death, serious bodily injury, or kidnapping, to be inflicted on any human being; - 2.
 That person or someone with that person's knowledge has substantially impaired the victim's power to appraise or control the victim's conduct by administering or employing without the victim's knowledge intoxicants, a controlled substance as defined in NDCC chapter 19-03.1, or other means with intent to prevent resistance; - 3.
-That person knows or has reasonable cause to believe that the victim is unaware that a sexual act is being committed upon them; - 4.
+That person knows or has reasonable cause to believe that the victim is unaware that a sexual act is being committed upon him or her; - 4.
 The victim is less than fifteen years old; or - 5.
-That person knows or has reasonable cause to believe that the other person suffers from a mental disease or defect which renders them incapable of understanding the nature of their conduct.
+That person knows or has reasonable cause to believe that the other person suffers from a mental disease or defect which renders him or her incapable of understanding the nature of his or her conduct.